 If you know of any courses that should be added - for Australia or New Zealand - please let Rebecca Cross know via email@example.com

 Regional APEN events & small grants program

 If you have an idea for a local networking or professional development event in your region that would help you and your peers be more effective in your work with industries and communities, APEN has a small grants program to assist you with making it happen.

-LinkedIn: There are over 515 members of APEN’s LinkedIn group, and this number is growing every week.
+LinkedIn: Follow this page to receive updates directly from APEN.
+There are over 515 members of APEN’s LinkedIn group, and this number is growing every week.